Each DNA codon prescribes a certain amino acid.

 Each codon symbolizes, represents and prescribes a certain amino acid.
 This formal function cannot be performed by anything other than Choice Determinism, not Physicodynamic Determinism.7

-The All known life is cybernetic.
+All known life is cybernetic.
 Life is programmed.
 It has to be processed and literally computed.
 Programming choices consist of nucleotide selections at each locus in the DNA prescription.
 Each codon functions in a symbol system to record the purposeful choice at each decision node.13-16

-Can inanimate nature symbolize purposeful choices?
+What the inquisitive mind needs to/might ask him/her self is: can inanimate nature symbolize purposeful choices?
 Can physicochemical reactions represent anything?
 These are formal functions, not physical reactions.
 Inanimate nature cannot make purposeful choices.
 Nature cannot practice formalisms.
 All forms of formalism require choice contingency—purposeful choices.
 Purposeful choices do not arise from spontaneous mass and energy conversions.
 Chance and necessity (law) cannot program, steer or regulate.
 Physicality cannot optimize at the programming level.
 The most evolution can do is to favor the best already programmed, already processed, already-living organisms.
 But, how did they get programmed and processed in the first place?

 Moreover, the symbolization of programming choices must be accurately interpreted and acted upon.
 Physics and chemistry know nothing of symbolization, instructions, coding, decoding, compression/decompression, usefulness, functions, goals or being alive.
 A physical body is alive only due to its formal organization, programmed controls, regulation and management.
 All of these require symbolization and symbol system instruction to achieve.17